yegorsokolov/MT5/README.md

 tail -f logs/app.log
 ```

 Edit `deploy/mt5bot.service` if you need a different entry point.
-The legacy
+The archived
-remote API lives in `archive/bot_apis/remote_api.py` should you decide to
+FastAPI implementation remains available under
-host it as an external process.
+`archive/bot_apis/remote_api.py` for teams that host it as an external
+process, while most deployments can interact with bots through the
+in-process helpers in `mt5.remote_api`.

 ### Reproducibility